netuno-org/doc/docs/academy/server/services/cors.md

 ## Introduction

 In this section, we will explain what _Cross-Origin Resource Sharing_ (CORS) is, describe some common examples of cross-origin resource sharing.

-<br>CORS is a browser mechanism which enables controlled access to resources located outside of a given domain.
+CORS is a browser mechanism which enables controlled access to resources located outside of a given domain.
 It extends and adds flexibility to the same-origin policy (SOP).

-<br>However, it also provides potential for cross-domain based attacks, if a website's CORS policy is poorly configured and implemented.
+However, it also provides potential for cross-domain based attacks, if a website's CORS policy is poorly configured and implemented.
 CORS is not a protection against Cross-Origin attacks such as _Cross-Site Request Forgery_ (CSRF).

 When should be implemented: